-Parenthood is a journey filled with myriad emotions and challenges.
-It’s a path where love, responsibility, and self-discovery often converge.
-A recent conversation with a client brought to light the complexities of motherhood, reminding me that it’s a role that extends far beyond nurturing and care.
-Her inner turmoil of grappling with guilt and responsibility […]
+Parenthood is a profound journey, marked by a multitude of emotions and challenges.
+It’s a path where love, responsibility, and self-discovery frequently converge.
+In a recent discussion with a client, the intricacies of being a parent were highlighted and we decided this role extends well beyond nurturing and care.
+This mother’s inner struggle with guilt […]

 Acting-Up Teenager by Bayard and Bayard has guided parents in dealing with their acting-up teenager or adult child.